-(editorial note: insert after 29) 30 A Wide qualifier specifies a wide function type.
+(editorial note: insert after 29)

+30 A \Wide qualifier specifies a wide function type.
+A wide function is identified by a function definition and a context of type pointer to void.
 XXX)

 (editorial note: footnote) XXX) Wide function types require implementation-specific calling conventions for setting up the context.